phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 788565
+#Total Number of Tweets: 1676078
-#Number of Clinton Tweets: 533430
+#Number of Trump Tweets: 789317
-#Number of Sanders Tweets: 214168
+#Number of Clinton Tweets: 533771
-#Number of Rubio Tweets: 213735
+#Number of Sanders Tweets: 214335
-#Number of Carson Tweets: 127246
+#Number of Rubio Tweets: 213858
-#Number of Bush Tweets: 88587
+#Number of Carson Tweets: 127384
-#Total Number of Tweets:
+#Number of Bush Tweets: 88702
 ---